claytonn73/myenergi_api/README.md

 # Myenergi API

 This is a package for connecting to the Myenergi API.
+It has been tested on Zappi and Harvi data only.

 ## Usage